oracle/coherence-operator/docs/samples/coherence-deployments/storage-disabled/interceptor/README.md

-# Storage-disabled Client in Cluster via Interceptor
+# Storage-Disabled Client in Cluster via Interceptor

 This sample demonstrates deploying 2 tiers, a storage-enabled data tier, and a storage-disabled client tier.
 The client tier uses an interceptor to start up a Coherence storage-disabled client and perform some processing.